-The 10 best courses in England - Golf Monthly
+The 10 Best Courses In England - Golf Monthly

 Royal Birkdale

-The Southport coast has way more than its fair share of very fine links, but one stands above them all – Royal Birkdale where the holes play predominantly along the valleys between tall dunes, and to where the world’s elite will gather in 2017 for the famous links’ 10th Open Championship.
+The Southport coast has way more than its fair share of very fine links, but one stands above them all – Royal Birkdale where the holes play predominantly along the valleys between tall dunes.
+Birkdale was also the site of Jordan Spieth’s infamous drop and unbelievable last 5 holes to win the 2017 Open Championship.

 Sunningdale (New)